-A Leader may authorize reasonable in-state travel for legislative employees within the Leader's office, within budgeted resources, when such travel is necessary to fulfill the requirements of an employee's job assignment.
+The Clerk and the Secretary may authorize reasonable in-state travel for Clerk and Secretary employees, within budgeted resources, when such travel is necessary to fulfill the requirements of an employee's job assignment.

 B. EXPENSE REIMBURSEMENT

 Legislative employees are entitled to be reimbursed for actual and necessary expenses as follows.
 Requests for reimbursement of expenses must be made on expense vouchers.
 Instate and out-of-state travel expense reimbursement requests must be made on separate expense voucher forms.
 The executive director may require that a copy of the official agenda or meeting program relating to the travel accompany an employee's out-of-state expense voucher.